What is Sickle Cell?

 The sickle cells also block the flow of blood through vessels resulting in lung tissue damage (acute chest syndrome), pain episodes (arms, legs, chest and abdomen), stroke and priapism (painful prolonged erection).
 It also causes damage to most organs including the spleen, kidneys and liver.
 Damage to the spleen makes sickle cell disease patients, especially young children, easily overwhelmed by certain bacterial infections.
 Sickle cells are destroyed rapidly in the body of people with the disease causing anemia, jaundice and the formation of gallstones.

-The 23rd Annual Sickle Cell Walk at Dick Price Stadium on the campus of Norfolk State originated in 1993 by Mr. Alfred "Al" Steward It was developed to create a greater awareness in the Hampton Roads community of Sickle Cell Disease and to raise money for patient care, social services, and research.
-Presently, the event is under the leadership of the Sickle Cell Association Inc. and the Sickle Cell Alliance Group.
-All proceeds from the event will directly benefit individuals living with Sickle Cell.
+The 24th Annual Sickle Cell Walk at Dick Price Stadium on the campus of Norfolk State originated in 1993.
+It was developed to create a greater awareness in the Hampton Roads community of Sickle Cell Disease and to raise money for patient care, advocacy social services, and research.
+Presently, the Walk is the premier fundraiser of the Sickle Cell Association Inc. Proceeds from the event will benefit individuals living with Sickle Cell Disease.
 The ultimate goal is to improve the quality of life for individuals living with this debilitating disease.

-Our walk will be a themed Red Umbrella Walk.
-Join proffesionals, friends and families of people with SCD, SCD warriors, etc to bring awareness to the cause.
-Break out your best red umbrella and decorate it for the cause!!
-We will parade around the track at Dick Price Stadium on the campus of NSU beginning at 9 am.
-We will have a best decorated contest.
-Walk particpants will choose their favorite.
+Our walk will be a themed Strength, Hope & Faith Walk.
+Join professionals, friends and families of people with Sickle Cell Association and all families affected by sickle cell disease to bring awareness to the cause.
+Break out your best red sneakers and Lets Walk for the Cause!!
+The Walk kicks off in Dick Price Stadium on the campus of NSU beginning at 9 am.
+We will present a trophy for the Largest Team monies raised and the number on the field at the Walk.
+Have all your team members registered and be on the field to Walk- September 16, 2017.